partic2/PxpRpc/README.md

-See java test file for usage.
+See java test file for detail usage.

 Feel free to PR and issue